openstax/css-coverage.js/README.md

 By hooking into [BlanketJS](http://blanketjs.org) you can use this with Jasmine, Mocha, QUnit, Coveralls, and tools like [grunt-blanket-mocha](https://github.com/ModelN/grunt-blanket-mocha).

-## "How is this different from other CSS coverage tools?"
+## How is this different from other CSS coverage tools?

 Code coverage tools use Unit Tests to "exercise" the code and show you what is not tested; this project hooks into those same tools and gives you CSS coverage information for free!